 For a long time, the go-to pose for many travellers, especially female travellers, was to face away from the camera and look off into the distance so you just see the back of the body.
 Like this one:

 There are a couple of reasons for this.
 First off, it’s easy.
 You don’t really have to worry about actually posing.
 But it was more than just that.
 This ‘look off to the distance’ pose was actually believed to be better because it allowed the viewer to imagine themselves as the man or woman in the photo because there were no faces shown.

 Now, that probably works really well for a tourism marketing campaign but it’s not the goal for personal photos.
 We want our photos to be about us, to show our personality, and to show off what a good time we are having.
 While I definitely have my share of those view from the back photos, I’m a big believer in showing my face.
-After all, my brand is very personal and, if you are a regular reader/follower, you already know I’m a dork so really I have nothing to hide.
+After all, my brand is very personal and, if you are a regular reader/follower, you already know I’m a dork so really I have nothing to hide: proof below.

 Let me be clear in stating I am no model.
 Far from it.
 I am beyond awkward and I have more than enough photos to prove it.
 So, why is the awkward one writing a guide on easy and natural poses for better travel photos?
 Well, needless to say I’ve had a lot of practice.
-Plus, I’ve worked with a few photographers in the past couple of years, including during a few travel photo shoots, and I’ve learned a lot.
+Plus, I’ve worked with a few photographers in the past couple of years, including during a few photoshoots, and I’ve learned a lot.

 While I still definitely take some awkward shots, I’ve also learned how to pose naturally for photos.
 Enough so that I at least have a pretty decent looking Instagram feed and have been asked many times for tips.
 So, here we go.
 From me to you, here are some easy and natural poses you can use to take better travel photos.